TACC-Cloud/tapis-cli/docs/usage/jobs.rst

 Search Commands
 ***************

-It is possible to search for tapis Jobs by several criteria.
+Search for Tapis Jobs by any of several criteria.
 Please consult ``tapis jobs search -h`` for guidance.

 **************